cgbosse/udaCfrontEndDev-proj3/README.md

 # Weather-Journal App Project

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project required me to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
+## Instructions that were given
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+This required me to modify the `server.js` file and the `website/app.js` file.
+You can see `index.html` for element references, and once I was finished with the project steps, I could customize `style.css` to style my application to my liking.

+## Testing
+Inside the different code sections I tried to create progress tracking using console.log to see where the different steps where failing.
+Thanks to this I managed to overcome an async function problem that was resolving an object after later code.
+The code description also helps to understand the reasoning behind each of the steps that I took.

-## Extras
+## Required Packages
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+- Node.js
+- cors package
+- body-parser package

+# Things that I struggled with

+-   *How to find your local host ip and set the port in the browser*
+    While following the course there was no indication to how to check on the browser which is something that I had to figure out myself.
+-   *The handling of an object between server a webapi*
+-   *The execution of one function after another even though it was listed prior in a sequence*

+# Udacity's given Project Rubric and suggested workflow

 ## Project Rubric
 https://review.udacity.com/#!/rubrics/2655/view